 6. Swap the dining table for a flexible breakfast bar

-Whether you're looking for extra, console-style table top space or simply don't have room for a full-sized table, consider a breakfast bar as a flexible solution.
+Whether you're looking for extra, console-style table top space or simply don't have room for a full-sized table, consider a contemporary-style breakfast bar as a flexible solution.

 You’ll feel like you’re dining out with the Farringdon Bar Table, which is available from Dunelm, as there's no better place to perch at the end of the day with a big old glass of wine?
 Crafted from acacia wood, it makes the perfect date night spot for two.

-7. Go for glamour with gold
+7. Go for glamorous contemporary dining table with plenty of gold

 If your interiors taste is a little more on the luxe side you can't beat art deco inspired pieces which take homage from the period of glitz and glamour.